-These popular machines are now available in upgraded versions for 2011: the TC5, TC10 and TC20.
+These popular machines are now available in upgraded versions: the TC5, TC10 and TC20.
 These models have different top speeds, programming and warranties.
 Of these, the TC5 is the most affordable way to get started with TreadClimber workouts.

 What We Like